glenpike/microsynth/README.md

 - [ ] Some testing see https://github.com/glenpike/react-maths/blob/develop/src/components/Game.test.js for an early start on component testing with create-react-app

 - Functionality
-  - [ ] Only the keyboard works on touch-screen, the other controls are quite small.
+  - [x] Only the keyboard works on touch-screen, the other controls are quite small.
   - [x] Better rotary controls - these don't feel right in browser.
 They might be okay on a touch screen, but don't respond to touch.
-(Partially done - working in browser, touch + scroll issues.)
+(Working in android, but scroll issues / need to handle 'zoom')
   - [ ] Ability to save and load a 'patch' - use local-storage or similar.

 - Code